Asymptotic e-processes: Auxiliary results

-We collect in this section technical results that are useful throughout this paper. \paragraph{Rate of uniform boundedness.} The first lemma is a diagonal argument on double-indexed sequences that are bounded asymptotically along one axis. \begin{lemma} Let $(x_{n,m})_{n,m\in\mathbb{N}}$ be a doubly indexed family of real numbers such that
+We collect in this section auxiliary technical results that are useful in the proofs of this paper. \paragraph*{Rate of uniform boundedness\preprintdot} The first two lemmas are diagonal arguments on double-indexed families that are bounded asymptotically along one axis. \begin{lemma} Let $(x_{m,n})_{m,n\in\mathbb{N}}$ be a doubly indexed family of real numbers such that

 Then there exists a nondecreasing sequence $(r_m)_{m\in\mathbb{N}} \subset \N$ with $r_m\to\infty$ such that